Canadian Brass

 The group is known for the use of humor in their live performances and an irreverent attitude that includes their signature attire of formal black suits with white running shoes.
-They have performed internationally and have recorded more than 130 CDs and DVDs.
+They have performed internationally and have recorded more than 170 CDs and DVDs.
 They have commissioned, performed, and recorded hundreds of transcriptions and original works for brass quintet.
 Canadian Brass has a library of more than 600 compositions and arrangements written specifically for them.

-The quintet was named the "one of the most popular brass ensembles in the world" in 2015 by The Washington Post.
+The quintet was named as "one of the most popular brass ensembles in the world" in 2015 by The Washington Post.
 They have appeared on all the major North American TV networks, The Tonight Show Starring Johnny Carson, CBS Sunday Morning, and Hunan TV in China.

 History

 The Canadian Brass originally included "Ensemble" in its name, but in 1971, the Hamilton Philharmonic's then-music director Betty Webster suggested that the quintet should be officially named the Canadian Brass.

 Canadian Brass made its American debut at the Kennedy Center in Washington, D.C. in 1975.
 A significant international visit was made in 1977 when they were sent to mainland China as a cultural exchange between Canada and China.
 The ensemble was chosen and sent on this cultural mission by then-Prime Minister Pierre Elliott Trudeau.
 They are now remembered in China as the first Western musicians allowed into China after the Cultural Revolution had suppressed Western art and music.

-In 1979, the Canadian Brass became the first chamber ensemble to solo the MAIN stage at Carnegie Hall.
+In 1979, the Canadian Brass became the first chamber ensemble to solo the main stage at Carnegie Hall.
 As The New York Times reported, their sold-out performance "clearly establishes the Canadian Brass as a main-stage attraction."
 In addition to their heavy international touring schedule for nearly 50 years, and their extensive recording catalog, they have been on the Billboard charts in each decade of their existence, recording for RCA Records, BMG, Columbia Records, SONY, Philips Decca, Steinway Label and Opening Day Entertainment occupying virtually all the spots open to brass players.
 As of 2018, the Canadian Brass recordings have been released by Toronto-based Opening Day Entertainment Group (ODEG), headed by the Daellenbachs.